Benefit for the Brain

 A Free Virtual Experience | 5:30 pm

 Join us for an evening to celebrate the remarkable efforts and advancements in the area of treatment and recovery for mental illness.
-While we may not be physically able to be together, we are excited to provide a unique virtual experience to network, win unique raffle items, listen to stories of hope and recovery and honor our Scientific Research and Impact Award recipients.
+While we may not physically be able to be together, we are excited to provide a unique virtual experience to network, listen to stories of hope and recovery and honor our volunteers, members, donors and sponsors along with the Scientific Research and Impact Award recipients.

 All proceeds from the event support the mission-driven work of our Affiliate which hosts education programs, facilitates support groups, provides mental health training, advocates for access to services, and offers a compassionate place to turn for thousands in our community living with and/or impacted by mental illness.